Last updated on December 4th, 2022 at 05:49 am

 - Happy Green – Organic vegan cafe serving most vegetables from their garden (grown on site).
 Discount if you arrive on a bicycle.

 There you have it.
 A list of our favorite vegan eateries in Chiang Mai.
 Have you been to any of them?
 Do you have others to add?
-Would love to hear about your experiences and preferences.
+And of course we can’t forget our favorite vegan restaurants in Sofia, Bulgaria.
+We would love to hear from you about your favorites!